What is cloud governance?

 4. Train and educate employees

-Consistently train and educate employees to expand their knowledge (and skills) bank related to cloud governance.
+Consistently train and educate employees to expand their knowledge (and skills) related to cloud governance.
 This helps employees understand and follow best practices, security protocols, and compliance requirements when working with cloud resources.

-5. Regularly review governance policies
+5. Regularly review cloud governance policies

-6. Limit external exposure
+7. Limit external exposure

 Implement security measures such as virtual private clouds (VPCs), firewalls, and intrusion detection and prevention systems (IDPS) to limit exposure to the external environment.
 This protects your cloud infrastructure and data from being compromised, including unauthorized access and data breaches.